-‘Steel is real’ is something anyone who has been around cycling for any length of time has heard countless times over the years.
-The steel frame has long been held in an almost reverent regard in cycling circles.
-But what is it about this seemingly simple material?
-One that we take for granted on a daily basis and makes grown men go misty eyed with nostalgia.
-What is it that makes this material so different from any other in the cycle industry?
-And where does this affection for steel frames originate?
+‘Steel is real’ is something anyone who has been around cycling for any time has heard countless times.
+Steel frames have long since been regarded with reverence in cycling circles.
+But what is the allure of this seemingly simple material?
+One that we take for granted on a daily basis and makes grown men go misty-eyed with nostalgia.
+What makes this material so different from any other and where does this affection for steel frames originate?
 Read on to find out more;

-First, let’s start with a brief history of steel.
-For the vast majority of the 20th century there was only one option for all cycle frames, Steel.
-Every steel frame can trace its roots back to the late Victorian era, when the might of the industrial revolution was in full swing.
+Firstly, we’ll start with a brief history lesson.
+For the majority of the 20th century, there was only one option when it came to bicycle frames – steel.
+Each one of these can trace its ancestry back to late Victorian Britain.
+To an era when the might of the industrial revolution was in full swing.

 The manufacturing process

 The traditional process for manufacturing steel frames was to take separate pieces of steel tubing and attach them to a lug (connector).
 The tubes were then brazed to these lugs rather than welded.
-Early steel tubing was adversely affected by high temperatures so made the use of more modern techniques such as Tig or Mig welding an impossibility.
-Therefore, techniques such as silver brazing were employed instead.
+Early steel tubing was adversely affected by high temperatures, so the use of more modern techniques such as Tig or Mig welding was an impossibility.
+Techniques such as silver brazing were employed instead.

-Today’s advancements in the steel hardening process have resulted in a material that is far more tolerant to these higher temperatures.
-Thus, allowing the employment of Tig or Mig welding to become the mainstay of today’s modern steel frames construction.
-These techniques also make the use of lugs superfluous, the separate tubes can now simply be welded to each other.
-This also has the added advantage of reducing the overall weight of the frame.
+Today’s advancements in the steel hardening process have resulted in a material that is far more tolerant to higher temperatures.
+Allowing Tig or Mig welding to become the mainstay of today’s modern steel frame construction.
+These techniques also make lugs superfluous; the separate sections of tubes can now simply be welded to each other.
+This also has the added advantage of reducing the frame’s overall weight.

-But what is it about the steel frame that everyone who has ever ridden one loves so much?
-Well, there are a lot of bespoke frame builders out there that love to work with steel.
-It is such an easy material to work with and the results are something to behold.
-Of course there are other factors;
+But what is it about the steel frame that anyone who has ever ridden one loves so much?
+Well, there is a heck of a lot of bespoke frame builders out there that love to work with steel.
+It is such an easy material to work with, and the results are something to behold.
+Of course, there are other factors;

-- Compliance – The buzz word for the modern generation of bikes.
-That ability for the frame to absorb vibration from the road surface so you don’t have to.
+- Compliance – The buzzword for a modern generation of bikes.
+It describes the frame’s ability to absorb road vibrations, so you don’t have to.

-- Durability – Steel frames can last a lifetime if cared for correctly.
-There are bikes being ridden today that were purchased in the 60’s.
+- Durability – A high-quality steel frame can last a lifetime if cared for correctly.
+There are bikes still being ridden today that were constructed in the 60s.

-- Ease of repair – Unlike a carbon frame and to a lesser degree aluminium a steel frame can be repaired and for much lower costs than a carbon frame.
+- Ease of repair – Unlike a carbon frame and, to a lesser degree, aluminium, steel frames can be repaired much more cheaply than a carbon frame.

-- Cost – High end steel bikes like a Reynolds 853 will be comparable to a mid to high-end alloy or carbon frames.
-But should you choose to have a frame custom made, steel is by far the most affordable option.
+- Cost – High-end steel bikes like a Reynolds 853 will be comparable to mid to high-end alloy or carbon frames.
+But should you choose to have a frame custom-made, steel is still by far the most affordable option.

-Of course some will argue that the ride feel that a steel bike offers is also detrimental in some ways and they’d be correct to do so.
-The comfortable ride feel that steel affords means it is not as stiff as carbon or alloy.
-This makes it inefficient at transferring power to the road and the speed and handling decrease proportionally.
-All of this is true, but if you wish to own a bike that can potentially be a bike for life and helps you to rack up the miles in comfort and at a steady rather than furious pace, Steel is hard to beat.
+It’s less efficient at transferring power to the road, and the speed and handling decrease proportionally.
+All of this is true, but if you wish to own a bike that can be a bike for life, helps you rack up the miles in comfort and ride at a steady rather than furious pace, steel is hard to beat.

 So…. is steel real?
-Modern trends to continue to show that the industry is still very much in love with this material.
-The affection for steel continues to grow and even if it is only as a 2nd or 3rd bike steel still abides and is here to stay.
+Modern trends continue to show that the industry is still very much in love with this material.
+The affection for steel continues to grow, and even if it is only a 2nd or 3rd bike, steel abides and is here to stay.